Many fishkeepers often find tiny snails in their tank and assume they have baby nerite snails.

 Nerites can live in freshwater just fine and they’ll even lay eggs, but those eggs will only hatch into baby Nerites in brackish water.

 If you see baby snails sliding around your freshwater tank, chances are you’ve brought home a hitch-hiker on some plants or tank decorations.
-This could be a bladder snail, ramshorn, or another type of snail.
+This could be a Bladder Snail, Ramshorn, Malaysian Trumpet Snail, or another type of snail.

 However, if your tank does have brackish water conditions, there’s every chance you’re the proud owner of baby nerite snails!

 Baby Nerite snails are fantastic pets.
 They’re amazing cleaners who will strip your tank of any algae growth, and eat any waste that’s lying around the tank.
 This includes uneaten food and decaying plant matter that can pollute the water with ammonia.